IntelligentRoboticsLab/ugv_ws/src/ugv_main/ugv_vision/README.md

 - /image_proc_container

-The node central to this module is /usb_cam, which  is actual an official ROS2, described in the [documentation](https://docs.ros.org/en/ros2_packages/humble/api/usb_cam/)
+The node central to this module is /usb_cam, which  is actual an official ROS2, described in the [documentation](https://docs.ros.org/en/ros2_packages/humble/api/usb_cam/).
-The /rectify_color_node is part of [image_proc](https://docs.ros.org/en/rolling/p/image_proc/doc/tutorials.html) pakage.
+The /rectify_color_node is part of [image_proc](https://docs.ros.org/en/rolling/p/image_proc/doc/tutorials.html) package.

 Those two nodes publish the following topics on 30 Hz: